-(I) Insufficient investment in rail infrastructure to support growth in demand
+I. Insufficient investment in rail infrastructure to support growth in demand m.
+Australian GDP growth

 Pacific National's financial performance and anticipated growth may be hindered by an underinvestment in rail infrastructure which may, in turn, reduce future growth in demand.